ssriva1998/ssriva1998.github.io/about.md

 ### About Me

-I'm Siddhartha Srivastava, a third year undergraduate in the department of Mathematics and Scientific Computing.
+I'm Siddhartha Srivastava, a fourth year undergraduate in the department of Mathematics and Scientific Computing.

 ### This Blog